Legislation, steering and supervision, cooperation

 Finnish Coordinating Center for Health Technology Assessment FinCCHTA

-The Hospital District of Northern Ostrobothnia coordinates the national assessment of health care methods.
-(Government decree on division of work in specialist medical care and the centralising of certain tasks).
+The Hospital District of Northern Ostrobothnia coordinates the national assessment of health care methods (Government decree on division of work in specialist medical care and the centralising of certain tasks).
 Finnish Coordinating Center for Health Technology Assessment FinCCHTA has been established for this purpose.
-With regard to pharmaceuticals, FinCCHTA’s key task is the coordination of decision making and procurements at hospitals and ro monitor out the assessment needs of hospitals.
+With regard to pharmaceuticals, FinCCHTA’s key task is the coordination of decision making and procurements at hospitals and to monitor out the assessment needs of hospitals.

 - Government decree on division of work in specialist medical care and the centralising of certain tasks in Finnish